 Supplemental spousal liability insurance merely allows you or your spouse to recover money for injuries as any other injured person could.

-Our client got $100,000 because we were able to prove she was partially at fault.
-If he did not pay for supplemental spousal liability coverage he would not have been able to get any money.
+Our client got $100,000 from supplemental spousal liability coverage because we were able to prove his wife was partially at fault.
+If he did not pay for supplemental spousal liability coverage, he would not have been able to get that money.

 Does Supplemental Spousal Liability Insurance Coverage Increase My Liability Insurance Limit?